N3on-sketch/Universal-Minecraft-Resource-Converter/README.md

   Bedrock Texture Pack -> Resource Pack
   Bedrock Texture Pack -> Java Texture Pack

+## What to download
+* Download the folder called "Universal Minecraft Resource Converter" which contains the jar and python files for the program.

 ## Version of this software
 * v1.0.0-beta.1